avani19/Amazon-Bamazon/README.md

     * DepartmentName
     * Price (cost to customer)
     * StockQuantity (how much of the product is available in stores)
-  * prompt users with message "which product they would like to purchase by ID number".
+  * Prompt users with message "which product they would like to purchase by ID number".
 [See image] (https://github.com/avani19/Amazon-Bamazon/blob/master/Screenshots/Screen%20Shot-2.png).
   * After that again prompt users with anothore message "how many units of the product they would like to buy".
     * Once the customer has placed the order, If there is a sufficient amount of the product in stock to meet the customer's request.
       * If it is  it will return the total amount of price for that purchase.
 [See Image] (https://github.com/avani19/Amazon-Bamazon/blob/master/Screenshots/Screen%20Shot-3.png)